-Although they are both monosaccharides of approximately equal Caloric content, fructose and glucose are metabolized differently.
-All blood leaving the small intestine passes through the liver before entering the general circulation.
-90% of the fructose absorbed is then removed from the blood draining the small intestine on the first pass of this blood through the liver, while the vast majority of glucose is absorbed directly by the peripheral tissues with only a small amount is taken up by the liver.
-This difference has a significant impact on energy metabolism in the athlete.
+All the blood draining the small intestine passes through the liver before entering thegeneral circulation.
+Almost all the fructose that was absorbed unchanged isremoved by the liver, while the vast majority of glucose continues onwardto be absorbed directly by the peripheraltissues.
+This difference has asignificant impact on energy metabolism in the athlete.

-While all human cells can metabolize glucose, only a few tissues (e.g., sperm cells and some intestinal cells) can use fructose directly, thus any fructose that is destined to support athletic activity will first need to be converted into glucose in the liver.
-And these additional metabolic steps make fructose less efficient than glucose as an energy source for the muscle.
+While all human cells can metabolize glucose, only a few tissues (e.g., sperm cells and some intestinal cells) can use fructose directly.
+So any fructosethat is destined to support athletic activity would first need to be convertedinto glucose in the liver.
+These additional metabolic steps make fructoseless efficient than glucose as an energy source for the muscle.

 Burelle Y et al (Int J Sport Nutr 1997 Jun;7(2):117-27) looked at the metabolism of glucose versus fructose as a preexercise meal eaten between 180 and 90 min before exercise in 6 subjects.
 They found that glucose provided more available energy than fructose, and concluded that for a pre-exercise meal, glucose should be favored over fructose.

-Although fructose ALONE has no advantages to glucose ALONE, there have been a few studies that suggested a benefit when used in combination with glucose in a sports drink.
-Read more about this in the section on sport drinks.
+But an occasional study has suggested that although fructose ALONE hasno advantages to glucose ALONE, there maybe a benefit when it is usedin combination with glucose in a sports drink.
+You can readmore on those studies in the section on sport drinks.